evanwill/make-oer/content/3-examples.md

 # Examples of OER on GitHub

-Some projects and organizations I have been involved in to demonstrate the broad range of possibilities for OER on GitHub.
+To demonstrate the broad range of possibilities for OER on GitHub, I would like to introduce some projects and organizations I have been involved in:

 --------